 This page will be updated when appropriate.
 Last updated 26 November.

-The Government has published a helpful transition checker tool so that you can find out what actions you specifically need to be taking.
+All businesses moving goods across the GB-EU border will need to take account of these and adapt accordingly.
+The Government has published a helpful transition checker tool so that businesses can find out what actions they specifically need to be taking.

 Many of the actions you will need to take are not dependent on a trade deal with the EU and so can be done now.
 However, in some cases, advice will be updated later in the year.
 When you use the transition checker, you will be able to subscribe to email updates about changes to the guidance that may affect you and I would strongly encourage you to do this.

-If anyone has any queries about the actions you need to take, please do contact me directly at: firstname.lastname@example.org
+If a business Would like more information about any of the above, please do contact me directly at: firstname.lastname@example.org

 What is the transition period?